SERVIR-WA/GALUP/training/2_rs/Exercises/M2_exercise1.md

     :pushpin: Note: Think about the cropping patterns, pre- or post- rain greenness etc.

     c.
-Run the script again after changing the cloud cover fraction filtered in GEE to 30% instead of the current value of 70% (.filterMetadata('CLOUD_COVER','less_than',70)) and run the script again.
+Run the script again after changing the cloud cover fraction filtered in GEE to 30% instead of the current value of 70% (```.filterMetadata('CLOUD_COVER','less_than',70)```).
 Do you see any changes in the final output?
-If so, what could be causing the changes in your chosen area?
+If so, take a screen shot of the new image and include it in the document as well.
+What could be causing the changes in your chosen area?
 Did you notice a difference in the number of the images retrieved?

 6. Once completed, submit the document <a href="https://github.com/ecodynlab/GALUP/issues/new?assignees=&labels=Exercises&template=assignment-submission.md&title=Add+your+name+and+the+module+number+for+submission" title="here">here</a>\.

 ## Result